sfgcatl-account/churchcrm-docker/README.md

 # Docker ChurchCRM

 This is the Docker Installation of ChurchCRM.
 This image is currently using the latest release of ChurchCRM.
-It is installed on Alpine Linux, Apache, PHP7 & is using the Latest MariaDB in a separate container.
+It is installed on Alpine Linux, Apache, PHP7 & is using MariaDB in a separate Alpine container.

 ## How To Use

 There are two ways to get this up and running.
-Starting the container through ``docker run`` or building it with the docker-compose.yml file.
+Starting the container through **``docker run``** or building it with the **``docker-compose.yml``** file.

 ### Starting the Container

+Example:

-Start MariaDB first with the following command.
-Make sure to change the passwords to something more secure.
+You can start MariaDB first with the following command.
+Make sure to **change the passwords** to something more secure.

-``docker run --name crm-mariadb -e MYSQL_ROOT_PASSWORD=my-secret-password -e MYSQL_DATABASE=churchcrm -e MYSQL_USER=churchcrm -e MYSQL_PASSWORD=my-secret-pw -p 3306:3306 -d mariadb:latest``
+``docker run --name crm-mariadb -e MARIADB_ROOT_PASSWORD=my-secret-password -e MARIADB_DATABASE=churchcrm -e MARIADB_USER=churchcrm -e MARIADB_PASSWORD=my-secret-pw -p 3306:3306 -d mariadb:latest``

 Then start the ChurchCRM container: